 If the job is eligible for the skilled worker route, the salary must be at least £25,600 per year, which equates to £10.10 per hour, or the “going rate” for a particular role – whichever is the highest figure.
 There are some circumstances where sponsors can offer a lower salary, but this must meet specific criteria.
 In any event, the sum paid cannot be lower than £20,480.
 Workers must also be able to speak and understand English to at least the B1 level of the Common European Framework of Reference for Languages (CEFR).
 Skilled workers must have a job offer from a farm willing to employ them before they can apply for a visa.

 The licence application fee medium to large organisations must pay is £1,476, which is reduced to £536 for small sponsors.
 Once the licence is approved, which can take around eight weeks, it will be valid for four years with options for renewal.
 The application fee is payable each time the licence is renewed.

 Seasonal workers are hired for a certain period of time.
 They are temporary workers that help out with increased work demands or seasonal work that arises in different sectors, particularly the agricultural industry.

 What jobs are considered seasonal?

-The following sectors can hire in the UK: edible horticulture (protected and outdoor vegetables, herbs, leafy salads, potatoes, soft and orchard fruit, mushrooms, vines and bines).
-Poultry production (current application window closed), pork butchery, and HGV for transportation of food goods.
+The following sectors can hire in the UK under the seasonal route: edible horticulture (protected and outdoor vegetables, herbs, leafy salads, potatoes, soft and orchard fruit, mushrooms, vines and bines) and poultry production.

 How many months can a seasonal employee work?

-For seasonal workers in edible horticulture or pork butchery, they can stay up to six months.
-Poultry workers already granted a visa, must leave by 31st December 2021, and HGV workers must leave the UK by 28th February 2022.
+Seasonal workers in edible horticulture can stay up to six months.
+Poultry workers must leave by 31st December of the same year.